96fps/washed-ashore/README.md

 # washed-ashore
 Cleanup of a several-year-old 3D project written in java.

-I wrote the majority of this code my junior year of High School (2012-2013), after taking AP computer science the previous year, but moving OS's several times has messed up date-created metadata, so I don't know exactly when.
+I wrote this code late in my junior year of High School (spring 2013), after taking AP computer science the previous year, but moving OS's several times has messed up date-created metadata.
+[This video](https://youtu.be/Dwpgf_NmQjc) from February 2013 shows an early version of the code that would grow into this program.

 ![animation of program in motion](washedAshore5.gif)